gfxdisp/pu_pieapp/README.md

 If using the trained metrics, or the dataset, please cite:

 Aliaksei Mikhailiuk, Maria Perez-Ortiz, Dingcheng Yue, Wilson Suen, Rafal K. Mantiuk.
-Consolidated Dataset and Metrics for High-Dynamic-Range Image Quality IEEE Transactions on Computational Imaging, (under review), 2020
+Consolidated Dataset and Metrics for High-Dynamic-Range Image Quality.
+IEEE Transactions on Computational Imaging, (under review), 2020

 ## Repository overview